Lightning Lanes can be some of the most helpful and most confusing parts of your Walt Disney World Vacation.

-As an add-on to Disney Genie service, for $15 per person per day, guests can upgrade to use Genie Plus which includes access to Genie Plus Lightning Lanes.
+As an add-on to Disney Genie service, for $15 or more per person per day (plus tax), guests can upgrade to use Genie Plus which includes access to Genie Plus Lightning Lanes.

 Disney Genie Plus

-For that additional fee, when guests upgrade to Disney Genie Plus, they get access to:
+For that additional fee, when guests upgrade to Disney Genie Plus, they get: